Community Champions Awards

 This award aims to recognise an individual of any age or a group who help make a real difference to other people or the community as a whole, possibly with just small things that may go unnoticed.
 This Community Champion may give their personal time to assist others to improve their wellbeing or that of their local area, striving to make a difference in a dedicated and selfless way.
 Different to an active volunteer or carer, this could be someone supporting a neighbour in one way or another, or providing a specific community facility.
 It could also be a fundraiser dedicated to promoting a good cause which is very much close to their heart and the local community.

 Volunteer of the year

-There are thousands of volunteers in Herefordshire and the help and support they provide is vital to those in need.
+There are thousands of active volunteers in the area and the help and support they provide is vital to those in need.
 These people give up huge amounts of their time to improve the lives of others.
-This award recognises outstanding individual contributions to community life.
-This category is open to all age groups.
-This award goes to a volunteer who regularly makes a difference to their area.
+This award category is open to all age groups and goes to a volunteer who makes a real difference.
 An individual who gives freely and unselfishly of his or her time to help others, who has demonstrated innovation, teamwork, passion and integrity throughout their involvement and produced a profound effect through their work.

 This award recognises the significant role of an individual or group who shows dedication and goes that extra mile in providing care and support.
 It seeks to acknowledge and celebrate the dedication that carers show to their local community or society or the difference they have made to the life of a vulnerable lonely person or isolated people that they are caring for.